tarik-gadoumi/hiring-test/README.md

 ## Display paginated users list
 Instead of making a component UI based on raw static data that is coming from a JSON, i prefred to do the job like if it was a real world situation.
-I mean by that, what if we were expecting data from an API and we needed to interact with it asynchronously instead of synchronously ?
+I mean by that, what if we were expecting data coming from an API and we needed to interact with it asynchronously instead of synchronously ?

 The solution was to transform the payload to a promise object through
 ```js